TUDSSL/dsicts/README.md

 * [Liwia Padowska](https://github.com/Liwia-Padowska) :poland: :eu:
 * [Alexandru Postu](https://github.com/apostoo) :romania: :eu:

+## Contact

+Have a question for us?
+Do not hesitate to contact us at our official course e-mail: **CS4800-EWI@tudelft.nl**

 ## Frequently Asked Questions

 * Question: __Was this course given earlier at TU Delft?__